hellobrian/sass-recipes/gulp-sass/README.md

 });
 ```

-️️`gulp.src()` takes a `globby` pattern to target source files or folders to do something with.
-In this case, we're saying, look inside `src/scss` folder for any SCSS file (`*.scss`) and do something to it.
+️️Here we're saying, look inside `src/scss` folder for any SCSS file (`*.scss`) and do something to it.

 For me, I always have a `main.scss` file located here that `@imports` all the other SCSS partials for my app.
-The reason why I'm using the `*.scss` syntax is because it allows me the flexibility to rename `main.scss` to something else if I need to.
+The reason why I'm using the `*.scss` syntax is because I can rename `main.scss` to something else if I need to.

-`gulp.dest()` will be the last step of this task.
+The destination is defined by `gulp.dest()` will be the last step of this task.
 This will use `.pipe()` to take whatever is in `src/scss/*.scss` and streams it into `dist/css`.

 If we were to run this task now, this would simply move the `main.scss` file to `dist/css`.